Ekumen-OS/andino-rs/andino_dora/README.md

   camera -- image --> rerun-viz
 ```

-Runs a dataflow that uses [Gemini](https://gemini.google.com/app) API for navigating the Andino based on user inputs.
+Runs a dataflow that uses [Gemini](https://gemini.google.com/app) API to provide navigation capabilities to Andino.

-1. Obtain a [Gemini API Key](https://aistudio.google.com/apikey) and add it as environment variable to the correspondent node in the [gemini_navigation.yml](graphs/gemini_navigation.yml) dataflow.
+1. Obtain a [Gemini API Key](https://aistudio.google.com/apikey) and add it as an environment variable to the corresponding node in the [gemini_navigation.yml](graphs/gemini_navigation.yml) dataflow.

 2. Build the dataflow:
 ```